DamynChipman/EllipticForest/paper.md

 # Acknowledgements

 The development of EllipticForest has been funded by the National Science Foundation (NSF-DMS #1819257) and the Boise State University School of Computing.
-I acknowledge the assistance and guidance of Dr. Donna Calhoun and Dr. Carsten Burstedde through discussions and direction.
+The author acknowledges the assistance and guidance of Dr. Donna Calhoun and Dr. Carsten Burstedde through discussions and direction.

 # References